By

 Definitions:

-who is prejudiced against or antagonistic toward people on the basis of their
+is prejudiced against or antagonistic toward people on the

-membership in a particular racial or ethnic group, typically one that is a
+basis of their membership in a particular racial or ethnic group,

 placist (noun) A person